BestTimesToVisit.com Logo

 transport

-Get a Suica or Pasmo card as soon as you land!
-These rechargeable IC cards work on almost all trains and buses across Japan, and even at convenience stores and vending machines.
-It's way easier than fumbling for cash or buying individual tickets, especially when you're rushing to catch a Shinkansen.
+Get a Suica or Pasmo card as soon as you land.
+These rechargeable IC cards work on almost all trains and buses across Japan, and you can even use them at convenience stores and vending machines, saving you the hassle of buying individual tickets.

 money

-While credit cards are becoming more accepted, Japan is still largely a cash-based society, especially at smaller shops, restaurants, and temples.
-Always have some yen on hand, and use 7-Eleven ATMs (they're everywhere!) as they reliably accept most international cards for withdrawals.
+While credit cards are becoming more accepted, Japan is still a cash-heavy society, especially in smaller towns and traditional restaurants.
+Always have some yen on hand, and look for 7-Eleven ATMs, which are widely available and usually accept foreign cards for withdrawals.

 culture